2 Introduction to Health Metrics

 2.2 How the Metrics are Used in Global Health

-These metrics are used alone or in combination with other health metrics in global health assessments conducted by organizations such as the World Health Organization (WHO), the European Commission, and the Institute for Health Metrics and Evaluation (IHME).
+These metrics are used alone or in combination with other health metrics in global health assessments conducted by organisations such as the World Health organisation (WHO), the European Commission, and the Institute for Health Metrics and Evaluation (IHME).
 They provide a global perspective and insights into the health status of populations, helping to track progresses towards long-term health objectives over time.
-The metrics also inform public health policies, healthcare interventions, and resource allocation decisions, helping to prioritize health needs and target interventions effectively.
+The metrics also inform public health policies, healthcare interventions, and resource allocation decisions, helping to prioritise health needs and target interventions effectively.

 The investigation into finding updated metrics is a sustained commitment, aiming to develop new measures tailored to the evolving landscape of the health field.
-Recently, a new Summary Measure of Population Health (SMPH) was proposed, known as Well-being-Adjusted Health Expectancy (WAHE).
-This measure provides an estimate of the number of life years equivalent to full health20.
-WAHE incorporates both the traditional health status indicators and well-being factors, thus offering a more comprehensive assessment of the population’s health that aligns with contemporary health priorities.
+Recently, the new Summary Measure of Population Health (SMPH) proposed the Well-being-Adjusted Health Expectancy (WAHE) measure as an estimate of the number of life years equivalent to full health23.
 This approach reflects a growing recognition that health metrics should account for physical and clinical indicators and consider psychological and overall well-being.

 2.3 Summary